dafishcode/criticality/README.md

 'criticality.py' - module for the estimation of avalanches and calculation of critical statistics

-'trace_analyse.py' - classes for running multiple analyses on datasets
+'trace_analyse.py' - module containing classes and functions for the analysis of single cell and population firing statistics

 ### Notebooks